What is Bohemian Style?

 b.
 Simplicity and Minimalism

-Living a bohemian lifestyle often involves a return to simplicity.
+Living in a bohemian way often involves a return to simplicity.
 Followers of this lifestyle prefer handcrafted objects, handmade products, and natural materials.
 Minimalism is another important aspect, with a preference for quality over quantity, and a more conscious approach to consumption.

 c.
 The Importance of Nature and Well-Being